Bizum + MONEI

 Customers are used to the easy payment methods you offer in your e-commerce store, so if they come to your pop-up shop or your stand at an event, they’ll expect the same level of service.

-Make the payment experience easier and faster for your customers by using an NFC-enabled payment terminal (a mobile POS or your smartphone) to accept tap to pay.
+Make the payment experience easier and faster for your customers by using an NFC-enabled payment terminal (a mobile POS or your smartphone) to accept contactless mobile payments.

-If you're just dipping your toes into physical retail before deciding if you want to open a permanent brick-and-mortar store, using a mobile payment app that supports contactless payments is a great money-saving solution.
-All you need is your phone and you can skip the hassle of purchasing expensive POS hardware.
+If you're just dipping your toes into physical retail before deciding to open a permanent brick-and-mortar store, using a mobile payment app that supports contactless payments is a great money-saving solution.
+All you need is your phone, and you can skip the hassle of purchasing expensive POS hardware.

 📚 Further reading: How to Accept Card Payments on Your Phone